whimbree/StudiOCR/readme.md

 - Choose .JPG or .PNG files to be processed by OCR into a document in the database
 - Input the document name
 - Select the processing model you wish to use: Best (for accuracy) or Fast (for speed)
-- Select whether you wish to do image preprocessing: convert to grayscale and increase text contrast
+- Select whether you wish to do image preprocessing (convert to grayscale and increase text contrast)
 - PSM Number:

 PSM Number | Value